vano31/odin-project-notes/odin-project-notes.md

          <input id="email" name="email" type="email" placeholder=""/>
             -input type email is for emails
-            placeholder allows you to have a placeholder, per name
+            placeholder allows you to have a placeholder, per name -.form-row input[type='email']:invalid --> CSS pseudo classes are used in CSS files to make elements look different when they are wrong(ie red)

+        -fieldset > legend > input[type="radio" id(same as for in label), name, value] > label[for(same as id in inout)]
+            - Input type Radio buttons are used for selection -Radio type input must always work in groups, and must always have a fieldset and legend -each radio type input mudst share a name (same variable access) but differ in value (the variable data) for the backend
+            -Radio type inputs must have labels like text type inputs, each label having the same for value as the id type of the radio input
+            -fieldset does not use flexbox and instead uses float -Select Elements(aka Dropdown Elements)
+            -select[id, name] > option[value]
+            -Use for drop down menus/ selection.
+Harder to style -Text Areas
+            -<text area id, name></textarea>
+            -Used to create a textbox that people can write into.
+This uses its own individual tag and has a closing tag, unlike the <input> tag, that is an individual tag
+        -Buttons
+            -Act like buttons- can reate error messages depending on email specifics -for CSS, use button:hover and button:active for knowledge on how to change status -MDN Docs- Your First Form - https://developer.mozilla.org/en-US/docs/Learn/Forms/Your_first_form -